 Don’t be a DUMMY – using a Zillow value is like a bad car crash waiting to happen!

-15. What Does a House Appraisal Cost?
+15. What Do They Cost?

-Lots of folks wonder, “how much is a home appraisal”?
+Lots of folks wonder, “How much is a home appraisal”?
 Appraisal costs can vary depending on the complexity of the property.
 An appraisal of a typical property would be in the ballpark of 300-700 dollars, depending on the area of the country.

 A local real estate agent or mortgage broker should provide a more concise estimate of what you can expect to pay for an appraisal.

-16. How Rigid Are The Standards For Home Appraisals?
+16. How Rigid Are The Standards?

 It can be tempting to consider a real estate appraisal as guesswork, but that would be inaccurate.
 There are rigid standards for appraisals that every licensed appraiser must adhere to.
 In other words, an appraiser cannot deviate from accepted norms when conducting an appraisal.